 This course will include the basics of web page design including design principles and techniques as well as learning basic structures and languages of web pages.
 Content will include HTML/XHTML static page design, Cascading Style Sheets and JavaScript.
 Emphasis will be placed on client-side technologies and static web design.
 Case studies in E-commerce and other web-related successes and failures will be a part of this class.
-Prerequisites: Prerequisites: Computer Literacy, Core Mathematics or permission of the instructor/dean.
+Prerequisites: Prerequisites: Computer Literacy, core Mathematics or permission of the Instructor/Dean.
 CISC 385.
 WEB PROGRAMMING.
 3 semester hours.

 This course teaches the student how to design and create interactive, database-driven websites using a Web scripting language.
 Students will learn to integrate databases into the website for added functionality.
 Usability and security will also be covered.
 Prerequisite: CISC 375.
 CISC 405.
 MOBILE APPLICATION DEVELOPMENT.
 3 semester hours.
 This course will teach students to develop applications for mobile platforms.
 Topics include programming language choices, design and usability issues, security concerns and good programming practices.
 This is a project-based course in which students from diverse majors may choose a design or programming track.
 Prerequisite: CISC 110 or CISC 375.
 CISC 410.
 OPERATING SYSTEMS.
 3 semester hours.
 The student will learn the fundamental concepts behind the design of an operating system.
 Several operating systems will be discussed in terms of process management, memory management, CPU scheduling and resource management.
+CISC 420.
+ENTERPRISE RESOURCE PLANNING SYSTEMS.
+3 semester hours.
+This course is an overview of processes across multiple business units to be managed from the perspective of the overall enterprise.
+It examines the optimization of business processes and their integration through the effective deployment of enterprise systems technology.
+Prerequisite Computer Literacy, CISC 330 and BUSN 210 or MGMT 204.
+CISC 430.
+SYSTEM ADMINISTRATION.
+3 semester hours.
+This course provides the knowledge and hands on experience to install, configure, administer, monitor, and upgrade of both Linux and Windows based systems.
+Topics include user management, security, software installation, resource management, risk management and computer use policy development.
+Prerequisites Computer Literacy and CISC 310.
 CISC 442.
 INFORMATION TECHNOLOGY.
 3 semester hours.
 This is the capstone course for Information Technology concentration students.
 This course will highlight strategic and business planning, systems development and technology implementation.
 Expertise in database systems, networking, software design, decision sciences, management of technology, human computer interaction and ethics are applied within a framework of global e-business strategy.
 A major team-based project demonstrating each of these areas will be required.
-Prerequisites: Completion of the Information Technology core and junior standing.
+Prerequisites: Completion of the Information Technology program curriculum.
 CISC 450.
 SENIOR PROJECT.
 3 semester hours.